Iain Murray argues here that alcohol abuse guesstimates aren’t statistics. Therefore, we shouldn’t treat such guestimates as if they were true.

-Alcohol Abuse “Guesstimates”
+Alcohol Abuse Guesstimates

 Estimate of Health & Safety Problems

 That’s because they included crashes where the BAC of drivers was often much less than the legal limit.
 Thus we have no way of knowing whether alcohol was in fact the cause of crashes.
 Driver may have had one drink or less and still be perfectly fit to drive when involved in fatal crashes.
-However, the researchers have attributed all deaths to alcohol alone.
+Yet the researchers have attributed all deaths to alcohol alone.

-Moreover, the methodology used to establish how many of the total crashes involved college students assumes too much.
+Moreover, the method used to establish how many of the total crashes involved college students assumes too much.
 The study claims that as college students make up 31 percent of the age group nationwide.
 Therefore, it assumes that they must also account for 31 percent of alcohol-related deaths in that age group.
-However, there’s no evidence that students have traffic crashes at the same rate as other people their age.
+But there’s no evidence that students have traffic crashes at the same rate as other people their age.
 Many students after all do not own cars, or they live on campuses where walking is the norm.
 The researchers report that a higher proportion of students drank and drove at least once in the last year.
 That’s in comparison to others of their age group.
 But this says nothing about how often the respondents did so, which is the thing we need to know.

 For non-traffic deaths, the story is similar.
 The researchers took 31 percent of the overall number of deaths for this age group.
 Again with no basis for this assumption.
 They also used another calculation to assess how many were alcohol-related.
 This calculation was based on a survey of accidental deaths over ten years.
 It found that 38 percent of people who died in accidents had a positive BAC.